DHTMLX/scheduler-docs/data/custom_views.md

 ~~~

 ## Methods for handling the view
-There are 3 mandatory methods that define common behaviour of a view - the view interval (e.g. a week for the Week view, a month for the Month view etc.) and the active date in the view, when the user clicks
+There are 3 mandatory methods that define common behavior of a view - the view interval (e.g. a week for the Week view, a month for the Month view etc.) and the active date in the view, when the user clicks
 on the 'Next', 'Prev' navigation buttons in the view header.

 1. **scheduler.date.{viewName}_start (active_date)**  - takes the active date of the scheduler and returns the start date of the view interval